 Giving Compass' Take:

-• Propel Capital details the ways it sought to alleviate poverty through socially conscious investments.
-Writing on Medium, the organization explores the different types of philanthropic investments and strategic moves it made along the way to encourage others to make value-based decisions to increase impact.
+- Propel Capital explores the different types of philanthropic investments and strategic moves it made along the way to encourage others to make value-based decisions to increase impact.

-• Propel Capital says that shifting and mobilizing funding toward philanthropic goals can be seen as venture philanthropy.
-Can this serve as a complement to impact investing?
+- Propel Capital says that shifting and mobilizing funding toward philanthropic goals can be seen as venture philanthropy.
+Can this strategy advance your philanthropic goals?

 When we first started Propel Capital in 2008, we sought innovative ways to leverage capital for social impact.
 We looked across sectors, considered market strategies, and wondered if we took the riskiest, first-loss position with an impact investment, could we persuade other larger pools of capital to follow on and invest in line with their values?